 ELECTRONICS MANUFACTURERS DOMESTIC DISTRIBUTION

-A leading electronics manufacturer headquartered in Tokyo, Japan, specialises in imaging, sensing, optical, and printing products for a variety of industries.
+A leading electronics manufacturer headquartered in Tokyo, Japan, specializes in imaging, sensing, optical, and printing products for a variety of industries.

-The company, which sells its precision-manufactured products worldwide and has operations in 45 countries, was looking to optimise its domestic Japanese distribution network and increase its resiliency against supply chain disruptions.
+The company, which sells its precision-manufactured products worldwide and has operations in 45 countries, was looking to optimize its domestic Japanese distribution network and increase its resiliency against supply chain disruptions.

 - Improve resource management and service quality

-- Optimise domestic logistics operations and distribution network design
+- Optimize domestic logistics operations and distribution network design

 - Reduce costs